Why is this important?

 Why it is important to make a will

-It is important for you to make a will whether or not you think you have many possessions or much money.
-It is important because:-
+It is important for you to make a will whether or not you think you have many possessions, property or much money.

-- if you die without a will, (this is known as dying intestate) there are certain rules which dictate how the money, property or possessions will be allocated.
-This may not be the way that you would have wished your money and possessions to be distributed
+If you die without making a will (this is known as dying intestate) and there are certain rules called the rights of succession which will dictate how your money, property or possessions will be allocated when there is no written will or an oral will that had been witnessed.
+This may not be the way that you would have wished your money and possessions to be distributed.

-- couples who are not married or who have not registered a civil partnership do not automatically inherit from each other unless there is a will.
-The death of one partner may create serious financial problems for the remaining partner although the surviving partner can go to court to try and get some of the deceased partner’s estate
+Couples who are not married or who have not registered a civil partnership do not automatically inherit from each other when one partner dies unless there is a will.
+The death of one partner may create serious financial problems for the remaining partner because they have no automatic right to inherit.
+The surviving partner can go to court to try and get some of the deceased partner’s property and possessions.

-- if you have children, you should make a will to protect the children in case either one or both parents or other carers die.
-You can name a guardian in the will and leave instructions for how they should provide care for the children
+If you have children, you should make a will to protect the children in case the main carers die.
+You can name a guardian in your will and leave instructions for how they should provide care for your children.

-- it may be possible to reduce the amount of tax payable on the inheritance if advice is taken in advance and a will is made
+It may be possible to reduce the amount of tax payable on what your family and friends inherit if advice is taken in advance when a will is made.

 Is it necessary to use a solicitor

-- not being aware of the formal requirements needed to make a will legally valid
+- not knowing about the formal requirements needed to make a will legally valid

-- failing to take account of all the money and property available resulting in some property having to be dealt with under the rules of intestacy
+- failing to take account of all the money and property available with the result that when you die some property has to be dealt with under the rules that apply when there is no will (intestacy

-- failing to take account of the possibility that a beneficiary may die either before the person making the will or before the estate is settled.
+- failing to include directions about what happens if a beneficiary dies either before you or before the estate is settled.
 A will can be drafted to take account of what happens to the beneficiary’s share if this happens

 - changing the will.
 If these alterations are not signed and witnessed, they are invalid